 Council undertook a major first principles review of its Funding Policy in 2002/03.
 This review fundamentally altered the allocation of rates liabilities in the district.
-It saw a move to the current area of benefit targeted rate system away from the traditional differentiated land value rating system previously in place.
+It saw a move to the current area of a benefit targeted rate system away from the traditional differentiated land value rating system previously in place.

 In 2004 Council prepared its first Long Term Council Community Plan (later to be named the Long Term Plan).
-A requirement of the plan was to every three years include the Revenue and Financing Policy and thus review and consult on it.
-The Funding Needs Analysis was incorporated in its entirety in these previous Revenue and Financing Policies.
+A requirement of the plan was to every three years include the RFP and thus review and consult on it.
+The Funding Needs Analysis was incorporated in its entirety in these previous RFPs.

-At each review Council has considered particular activities that may need re-analysis.
+At each review Council has considered particular activities that may need reanalysis.
 Council does not reconsider all of the options for funding each activity at each review; this would be impractical and inefficient.